mcneel/developer.rhino3d.com/_samples/rhinocommon/customundo.md

     // NEVER change any setting in the Rhino document or application.
 Rhino
     // handles ALL changes to the application and document and you will break
     // the Undo/Redo commands if you make any changes to the application or
     // document.
-This is meant only for your own private plug-in data
+This is meant only for your own private plugin data
     // !!!!!!!!!!

     // This function can be called either by undo or redo